mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

 * `no_table_scan` - (Optional) When true, the cluster disables the execution of any query that requires a collection scan to return results.
 When false, the cluster allows the execution of those operations.
 * `oplog_size_mb` - (Optional) The custom oplog size of the cluster.
 Without a value that indicates that the cluster uses the default oplog size calculated by Atlas.
 * `oplog_min_retention_hours` - (Optional) Minimum retention window for cluster's oplog expressed in hours.
 A value of null indicates that the cluster uses the default minimum oplog window that MongoDB Cloud calculates.
-* **Note**  A minimum oplog retention of 3 hours is required when seeking to change a cluster's class to Local NVMe SSD.
-To learn more see [`oplogMinRetentionHours`](https://www.mongodb.com/docs/manual/core/replica-set-oplog/#std-label-replica-set-minimum-oplog-size)
+* **Note**  A minimum oplog retention is required when seeking to change a cluster's class to Local NVMe SSD.
+To learn more and for latest guidance see  [`oplogMinRetentionHours`](https://www.mongodb.com/docs/manual/core/replica-set-oplog/#std-label-replica-set-minimum-oplog-size)
 * `sample_size_bi_connector` - (Optional) Number of documents per database to sample when gathering schema information.
 Defaults to 100.
 Available only for Atlas deployments in which BI Connector for Atlas is enabled.
 * `sample_refresh_interval_bi_connector` - (Optional) Interval in seconds at which the mongosqld process re-samples data to create its relational schema.
 The default value is 300.
 The specified value must be a positive integer.
 Available only for Atlas deployments in which BI Connector for Atlas is enabled.